somewhatlurker/diva_fontmap_tools/guides/selecting_fonts.md

 Selecting Fonts
 ===============

-The Project DIVA games are designed to work with fixed width fonts.
-In addition, the fontmap generator currently requires fonts to support Japanese for good results.
+The fontmap generator currently requires fonts to support Japanese for good results.
 Fonts without Japanese characters will likely have incorrect spacing and be missing characters.

-With patches to the game, proportional (non-fixed width) font support can be enabled.
+Additionally, non-English versions of the games are designed to work with fixed width fonts only, but the English versions seem to have proportional (non-fixed width) font support enabled.

+Non-English versions can be patched to enable proportional font support.
 The included `proportional_main_font.p` patch does this for AFT's main 24px fonts.